digama0/mm0/mm0-c/README.md

 The specification of an MM0 verifier says that it takes an MM0 file on standard input, and returns `0` only if all the theorems described in the MM0 file are provable.
 The `.mmb` file is not described in the specification, and is viewed as a side-input, but it contains the actual proofs, and the verifier is responsible for checking that they are in fact proofs of the given theorems.

-Currently, `mm0-c` is incomplete: It correctly checks `.mmb` files, which are self contained, but it ignores standard in right now, and does not ensure that the theorems that it proves match the theorems in the specification.

 ## Compilation

 * It compiles with `gcc main.c -o mm0-c`